 The budget covers all design, fabrication, and installation costs.
 This includes materials, transportation, licenses, insurance, sales tax, studio space, and all other expenses.

 We use the roster to choose artists for projects with budgets between $35,000 and $250,000.
 Most budgets fall between $55,000 and $125,000.
 For projects above $250,000, we hold open calls for artists.
 You can specify which budget ranges you are willing to work with when you apply.

 How do we accept artists?

-Five panelists reviews the applications.
-The panel includes artists and arts administrators.
-We screen for incomplete, ineligible, and late applications before sharing them with the panel.
+A panel votes on applications.
+The five-person panel includes artists and arts administrators.
+We will not share incomplete, ineligible, and late applications with the panel.

 - you communicate a unique vision or perspective

 - you demonstrate an authentic relationship to your subject matter

 - you show an ability to engage a site and/or community